Posted on :: Tags: , , , ,

 Filtering directory elements

 Filtering files and directories from the list checks two globsets.
-If an element matches a whitelist rule, it’s included in the results without checking it also matches to ignore rules.
-Hence whitelisting has a priority.
-Otherwise it checks the ignore rules and if they don’t match, the element is included in the results.
+If an element matches a whitelist rule, it’s included in the results without checking if it also matches ignore rules.
+Hence, whitelisting has a priority.
+Otherwise, it checks the ignore rules, and if they don’t match, the element is included in the results.

-If there are directories matching the ignore rules, they are not traversed and any possible whitelisting rule that was specified within that directory are not taken into consideration.
+If there are directories matching the ignore rules, they are not traversed, and any possible whitelisting rule that was specified within that directory is not taken into consideration.

 Listing child directories